Skip to main content

 State Machine

-File: backend/app/integrations/celery/tasks/garmin_backfill_task.py
+File: backend/app/integrations/celery/tasks/garmin/backfill_task.py

 The backfill operates as a Celery task chain with three phases: